lordslair/easydbbackup/README.md

 # easydbbackup, the project :

 This project started to have a simple and lightweight container to :
-- backup MySQL/MariaDB, Redis, or SQLite databases
+- backup MongoDB, MySQL/MariaDB, Redis, or SQLite databases
 - export the dumps to a remote archive server accessible with rsync or rclone

 All of this inside Docker containers for portable purposes.